AYCHIS/AYCHIS.github.io/README.md

 To understand how the IPT works, try watching this concise 25 minute live demo showing how a dataset gets properly published and registered through GBIF.org ([download Video](http://videos.contentful.com/q553fnlofhvs/3iCjm4lxRSiCYE6Qq2A4GG/63b5690e48de42b0872ba4c25d629fe9/Introduction_to_publishing_using_the_GBIF_Integrated_Publishing_Toolkit__28IPT_29.mp4))

+Read the IPT [README.md](https://github.com/ChristianLanger/ipt/blob/master/README-ipt.md) to get all informations about the original IPT.

 ### New features by APIs